ContentMine/workshop-resources/resources/facilitators/workflow.md

-This should give some facilitators and organizers some orientation on which steps to perform when.
+This should give facilitators and organizers some orientation on which steps to perform when.
 The *days ahead* estimations roughly indicate when this process should start, since there are dependencies later on.

+The major points can be raised as personal issues for the facilitators/organizers, with the subpoints as issue notes.
+This helps keeping track of progress.
+Also, each major point should be discussed directly between facilitators/organizers at least once.

 1. Set up repo via template [LINK]() (*21d ahead*)
 	- fill in informations together with organizer